tosin2013/pytest-mcp-server/README.md

 - **GET /api/prompts/:id** - Generate a debugging prompt for a failure or group
 - **GET /api/docs** - Get documentation about using the server

+For MCP protocol connections, use the MCP Transport port (default: 3001) with the /mcp endpoint.

-For full API documentation, see the [API Documentation](http://localhost:3000/docs).
+For full API documentation, visit the web UI at [http://localhost:3000/docs](#) (replace with your configured port).

 ## License